 Double taxation relief – Income earned from employment performed abroad is exempt in Slovakia if the taxpayer can prove that such income has been taxed abroad.
 There is no other unilateral double taxation relief, but relief may be obtained under a tax treaty.

 Taxable income – Non-resident individuals are taxed only on their income derived from Slovak sources.
 Employment income derived by non-residents from employment performed in Slovakia for a period not exceeding 183 days in 12 consecutive months is exempt.
 The exemption does not apply to activities performed by artists or sportsmen, or through a permanent establishment.
 The income of non-residents is generally taxed according to the rules applicable to residents, unless a law or a tax treaty provides otherwise.

 Personal allowances – Non-residents are entitled to the basic personal allowance (see above).
-In case their income from Slovak sources in the tax year is at least 90% of their total income, they are entitled also to the dependent-spouse allowance and tax credits for child.
+In case their income from Slovak sources in the tax year is at least 90% of their total income, they are entitled also to the dependent-spouse allowance and tax credits.

 Withholding tax – Generally, 19% withholding tax or tax security is levied (unless limited under a tax treaty); an increased tax rate of 35% applies if the recipient is a resident of a non-contracting state.

 Dividend income – There is no withholding tax on dividends paid to non-resident individuals out of 2004-2016 profits.
 With respect to profits derived from January 1st, 2017 the withholding tax of 7% shall apply unless otherwise stated in the treaty; if the recipient is from non-contracting state the rate of 35% applies.